Smartbox-Assistive-Technology/app-automate/README.md

 - The builder can now reject weak mappings, but it still does not rank anchors intelligently before asking the user to review them.
 - Resizing works best for controls anchored to corners or edges.
 - Fully scaled controls depend on the app resizing proportionally.
-- Switching app modes can invalidate a profile even if the window frame remains stable.
 - Multi-display support exists through `mss`, but the validation matrix is still small.
 - The current live input path uses `pyautogui`, which should work on Windows for basic input, but we do not yet have a Windows-specific adapter or a strong Windows validation matrix.
 - Automatic app-window capture during training is currently macOS-only.
 - Prompt quality still needs improvement for generic repeated UIs such as tiled galleries or repeated controls.
+- Multi-state profile creation requires manual assembly of individual state profiles.

 ## Troubleshooting